In some cases, we earn commissions from affiliate links in our posts.

 The Best British TV Female Detective Series

 To keep this list from getting truly insane, we've only included those shows where one or more female detectives are the primary focus, or where a female detective gets roughly equal screen time and billing when compared to her male co-lead.
 That means we've left off some great characters like Shirley Trewlove on Endeavour or DS Barbara Havers in Inspector Lynley Mysteries.
 They're great female characters, but the shows themselves are named for the guys.
-They're not “Lynley & Havers” or “The Inspector Havers Mysteries” or “Trewlove“, after all.
+They're not “Lynley & Havers” or “The Inspector Havers Mysteries” or “Trewlove“, after all (though we would definitely watch a Trewlove series!).

 Given that Miss Marple is basically the original female detective series, we couldn't make this list without including her.
 Whether you prefer Geraldine McEwan, Joan Hickson, Julia McKenzie, or any of the many Miss Marples from film adaptations, you know she's a deceptively strong character who always gets her man (or woman, in some cases).